-SRAM’s road groupsets range from the pro-level SRAM Red eTap AXS to the mechanical and reliable Apex.
+SRAM’s road groupsets range from the pro-level SRAM Red eTap AXS to the mechanical and reliable Apex and now introducing the XPLR groupset for all your gravel needs.

 Having said that, all three brands can be argued to be just as practical, innovative, and classy as each other, but the above is the general narrative.
 Anyway, moving on…